 I have always been a big fan of Cube bikes, electric or otherwise.
-Their 2020 range of ebikes is massive and there really is something for everyone.
+Their 2020 range of e-bikes is massive and there really is something for everyone.

-The Reaction EX 625 sits in the competitive £2500 price bracket, and when put along side the competition, seems to offer very good value for money.
+The Reaction EX 625 sits in the competitive £2500 price bracket, and when put alongside the competition, seems to offer very good value for money.

 For starters, you have the latest 4th Generation Bosch Performance Line CX motor, which is lighter and more efficient than its predecessor.
 Then you have the Powertube 625Wh integrated battery – this is a game changer when it comes to range.
 If you’re not in a hurry and you only use the assist when you really need it, a range in excess of 100 miles can be easily achievable.

 As far as the components are concerned, the list is impressive, particularly the SRAM SX Eagle 1 x 12 drivetrain.
-This has a 38t front chainring combined with a 11-50 rear cassette – no more worrying about those steep off-road climbs!
+This has a 38t front chainring combined with an 11-50 rear cassette – no more worrying about those steep off-road climbs!

-The frame is typical Cube quality, and the large section 6061 alloy frame looks and feels tough and the the Suntour XCM34-Boost fork delivers accurate steering and 120mm of travel, whilst wide 29″ x 2.6″ Schwalbe tyres provide excellent grip.
+The frame is typical Cube quality, and the large section 6061 alloy frame looks and feels tough the Suntour XCM34-Boost fork delivers accurate steering and 120mm of travel, whilst wide 29″ x 2.6″ Schwalbe tyres provide excellent grip.

-As with any ebike, the electric components are a key deciding factor when making a purchase.
+As with any e-bike, electric components are a key deciding factor when making a purchase.
 When you are forking out a lot of money on a new electric bike, you want to be confident the electric drive system is going to stand the test of time.
 As with a lot of e-bikes in the Cube range, they have opted for the Bosch CX motor on the Reaction EX 625.